4 Functions

 Notice the output, both words now have their inverted comma.

-The functions that are preloaded in R are a lot, and they will likely not meet all our statistical or operational needs.
+The functions that are preloaded in R are a lot, but that does not mean they will meet all our statistical or operational needs.
 For some tasks you want to do, you would need to write your own function.

-For example we can estimate the z-score of some the data we have created so far.
+For example we can estimate the z-score of the tomato_weight data.
 The z-score tells you how many standard deviations an element is from the mean of the vector.
 It transforms our data into a common scale.
 The formula for z-score is given as:

 • \(x\) is the value in the vector,